We may earn affiliate link compensation for products listed below.

 • Load-bearing walls: Structural engineer consultation needed before cutting

-• Electrical/plumbing conflicts: Always check for utilities before cutting
+• Utilities: Always check for utilities before cutting

 • Stud spacing: Safes are designed for 16″ on-center framing, some accommodate 24″ spacing

-• Anchoring hardware: Heavy-duty lag bolts into studs minimum; some models require through-bolts
+• Anchoring hardware: Heavy-duty lag bolts into studs are essential

 Lock Type Trade-offs for Wall Safes